-Total personnel expenses were over budget by \$11.5 million for the quarter; however, second quarter adjustments to move labor expenses to capital will reduce this overrun.
-Salary and wage expenses were under budget by \$2.4 million primarily due to vacancies in Bus Services, Rail Transportation and Transit Infrastructure and Engineering Services (TIES).
-Overtime was over budget by \$8.1 million mainly in the departments of TIES, Rail and Bus.
-The primary contributor to overtime has been the large number of vacancies which has resulted in the need for bus and rail operator overtime, as well as overtime to complete necessary maintenance and repairs.
-Fringe benefits were 5.9 million over budget year-to-date.
-The variance in fringe benefits is partially due to expenses incorrectly applied to operating that are to be transferred to capital during the second quarter.
+Total personnel expenses were over budget by \$1.7 million for the month.
+Overtime was over budget by \$3.1 million mainly in the departments of Transit Infrastructure and Engineering Services (TIES), Rail and Bus.
+The primary contributor to overtime has been the large number of vacancies.
+Fringe benefits were \$1.5 million over budget for September and \$5.9 million over budget year-to-date.
+The variance in fringe benefits is partially due expenses incorrectly applied to operating that are to be transferred to capital during the second quarter.
+Salary and wage expenses were under budget by \$2.9 million primarily due to vacancies in Bus Services, Rail Transportation and Deputy General Manager of Operations.